Revocable Living Trusts

 If we cannot assist you, we will gladly provide you with referrals.

-Do I need a revocable living trust?
+Do I need a revocable living trust as part of my estate plan?

 Not necessarily.
 Whether you need or should get a Maryland revocable living trust depends upon your circumstances.
-Most choose a revocable trust because of its ability to avoid probate and the delays probate causes.
+Most choose a revocable living trust because of its ability to avoid probate and the delays probate causes.

-Business owners often use revocable trusts.
+Business owners often use revocable living trusts.
 It allows a smoother business transition following your death to the next generation or chosen management team.
 Including a business in your probate estate can lead to complications.
 Both the probate process and the control allowed the personal representative may not be something you’d intend.

 Can I keep control of my assets in the living trust?

 A wonderful benefit from your forming a Maryland revocable living trust is that you can keep control of your assets.
-You can form it so you can continue to use and access the assets you contribute to provide for your personal and financial needs while alive.
+You can form a living trust so you can continue to use and access the assets you contribute to provide for your personal and financial needs while alive.
 This may include paying for medical and living expenses, as well as providing for the individual’s children or other dependents.

 How do I form a Maryland revocable living trust?